 Elsewhere: Digital Signal Processing, Electromagnetics, Microprocessors and Microcontrollers, Automation, PCs & PLCs, Introduction to C++, Computers in Engineering, Information Technology (BEng & Dip.
 Eng modules).

-Dr. Michael Craven is Senior Research Fellow at the University of Nottingham in the NIHR MindTech Healthcare Technology Co-operative. http://mindtech.org.uk specialising in technology design and… read more
+Dr. Michael Craven is Principal Research Fellow at the University of Nottingham in the NIHR MindTech MedTech Co-operative and Human Factors Research Group in the Faculty of Engineering.
+MindTech… read more

-Dr. Michael Craven is Senior Research Fellow at the University of Nottingham in the NIHR MindTech Healthcare Technology Co-operative. http://mindtech.org.uk specialising in technology design and evaluation in healthcare, currently focussed on mental health and dementia.
+Dr. Michael Craven is Principal Research Fellow at the University of Nottingham in the NIHR MindTech MedTech Co-operative and Human Factors Research Group in the Faculty of Engineering.
+MindTech http://mindtech.org.uk specialises in technology design and evaluation in healthcare, focussed on mental health and dementia.
+Research includes:

 - Co-design of mobile solutions used by patients or for wellness applications e.g. ADHD self-monitoring (SnappyApp & iRAM projects), remote monitoring wearable platform (RADAR-CNS project).

-- Assistive technologies in dementia care (CASA & KuPA projects).
+- Assistive technologies in dementia care (Brain+ ADDP, CASA & KuPA projects).

 - Evaluation methods for healthcare innovations, in particular medical devices and digital/ICT products (Innovations Labs project).

 - Early stage value assessment tools.
 User elicitation methods.
-Health economics reports for the NHS (MATCH programme).
+Health economics (MATCH programme)

 - Design of patient information for diagnostics and screening (PhD Supervision)